kubernetes/enhancements/keps/sig-scheduling/4247-queueinghint/README.md

 Currently, each plugin can define when to retry Pods, rejected by the plugin, to schedule roughly via `EventsToRegister`.

 For example, NodeAffinity retries the Pods scheduling when Node is added or updated ([ref](https://github.com/kubernetes/kubernetes/blob/v1.27.6/pkg/scheduler/framework/plugins/nodeaffinity/node_affinity.go#L86)) because added/updated Node may have the label which matches with the NodeAffinity on the Pod.
-But, actually, a lot of Node update events happens in the cluster, which cannot make the Pod rejected by NodeAffinity schedulable.
+But, actually, a lot of Node update events happens in the cluster, which cannot make the Pod previously rejected by NodeAffinity schedulable.
 By introducing the callback function to filter out events more finely, the scheduler can retry scheduling of Pods which is only likely to be scheduled in the next scheduling cycle.

 **Skip the backoff**